Dr-Chaos/Read-Write-Process-Memory/README.md

 # Read-Write-Process-Memory

-An easy to use header, for read and write process memory !
+An easy to use header for read and write process memory !
 Useful for hacking, create game trainers, game bots, etc

 ## How to use
 1. Download and add memorymanager.h to your project
-2. Add use the library like this
+2. And use the library like this:

 ```
 #include "memorymanager.h"